oyamist/oyapi/README.md

 #### Recommended Hardware
 OyaPi was developed and tested on a Raspberry Pi 3B+.
 It will probably work on other Raspberry Pi's.
+Choose the fastest SD card you can afford.
+You only need space for logging, so 16GB should be fine.
+OyaPi was tested using NOOBS.
+It will probably work on other Linux distros.

 One of the issues you will need to deal with is safety.
 Farming requires water and water around electricity is dangerous.